Korean War Legacy Project

 Two Brothers Serving in Korea

-Louis Surratt was selected to spend Christmas with his brother.
-While he spoke on the phone with his brother to make plans, a deadly plane collision happened on the airport runway.
-All men aboard the two planes died in the crash.
-The high number of casualty reports that ensued meant that Louis Surratt could not join Donald for the holiday.
+Louis Surratt remembers being selected to spend Christmas with his brother.
+While arranging plans over the phone, a deadly plane collision occurred on the airport runway, killing everyone aboard both planes.
+The resulting surge in casualty reports prevented Louis from joining Donald for the holiday.

 Tags: Suwon,Cold winters,Front lines,Physical destruction